Mark Amodei: 2011

 On September 13, 2011, Nevada's 2nd congressional district elected Amodei to replace U.S. Representative Dean Heller.
 Heller had been appointed to fill John Ensign's seat in the U.S. Senate after Ensign resigned from the position.
 Amodei announced his bid for the congressional seat in May 2011.
 The next month, he won the Republican nomination by taking 221 out of 323 ballots.
 In the primary, he defeated State Senator Greg Brower, who received 56 votes, and U.S. Navy veteran Kirk Lippold, who received 46 votes.

 Amodei defeated Democratic nominee Kate Marshall 58%–36%.
 He won every county in the district.

 2012

-Amodei ran for a full term against Democrat Samuel Koepnick, an information technology employee for the State of Nevada.
-He was endorsed by the National Rifle Association (NRA).
+Amodei ran for a full term against Democrat Samuel Koepnick.
+He was endorsed by the NRA Political Victory Fund.
 He did so in a district that had been made slightly more compact than its predecessor in redistricting.
 It lost almost all of its southern portion to the new 4th district.
 Even so, it was still the eighth-largest district in the country that did not cover an entire state.
 Amodei defeated Koepnick 58%–36%.
-He won every county in the district.